hardfire/hardfire.github.com/content/post/nasit-expo-is-tech-mashup-but-bigger-and-better.md

 Back in 2013, we had organized a speed-networking event for startups, where several companies and communities set up stalls at Babar Mahal Revisited.
 Such a beautiful venue.

 I don’t remember how many people came, but I do remember it felt lively.
-We never really documented things back then, which is a bit sad — so much of what we’ve done just lives in our memories.
+We never really documented things back then, which is a bit sad.
+So much of what we’ve done just lives in our memories.

 Anyway, just a random recollection of organizing Tech Mashup.
 It was a fun event. 🙂